adlnlp/K-MHaS/README.md

 ### <div align="center"> Jean Lee, Taejun Lim, Heejun Lee, Bogeun Jo, <br> Yangsok Kim, Heegeun Yoon and Soyeon Caren Han.</div>
 ### <div align="center"> Accepted by the 29th International Conference on Computational Linguistics <br> (COLING 2022).</div>

-This repository contains Korean Hate Speech dataset for paper [K-MHaS: A Multi-label Hate Speech Detection Dataset in Korean Online News Comment](https://arxiv.org/pdf/2208.10684.pdf).

 ## Dataset Description
 We introduce **K-MHaS**, a new multi-label dataset for **hate speech detection** that effectively handles **Korean** language patterns.
-- Our dataset consists of **109,692** utterances from Korean online news comments, labelled with 8 fine-grained hate speech classes.
+- Our dataset consists of **109,692** utterances from **Korean online news comments**, labelled with 8 fine-grained hate speech classes.
-- K-MHaS is compatible with previous work on hate speech in other languages, by providing binary classification and multi-label classification from 1(one) to 4(four) labels.
+- K-MHaS is compatible with previous work on hate speech in other languages, by providing (a)binary classification and (b)multi-label classification from 1(one) to 4(four) labels.
 - The unlabelled raw data was collected from January 2018 to June 2020.